scorum/scorum/doc/betting_asserts.md

 List of exception that could be raised on betting operations

 ## create_game_operation
+* Assert Exception "Account name is invalid" -- raises when op.moderator is invalid account name
+* Assert Exception "Game name should be less than ${1}" -- raises when op.name lesser than SCORUM_MAX_GAME_NAME_LENGTH value
+* Assert Exception "Markets ${m} cannot be used with specified game" -- raises when try to create game with unexpected market
 * Assert Exception "Account \"${1}\" must exist." -- raises when account with name op.moderator doens't exists
 * Assert Exception "Game should start after head block time" -- raises when operation arg start_time <= head_block_time
 * Assert Exception "Game can only be resolved after it has been started" -- raises when op.start_time <= op.auto_resolve_delay_sec + head_block_time